UMCarpentries/intro-curriculum-r/paper/paper.md

 1. Group practice exercises
 1. Where to go from here

-Each exercise builds on the previous exercises.
+Each lesson builds on the previous lessons.
 The Unix shell, git, and GitHub are introduced using the files generated in the R for plotting lesson.
 The lesson content for subsequent modules is then intermittently committed and